A person working as Deputy CFO in Nigeria typically earns around 662,000 NGN. Salaries range from 311,000 NGN (lowest) to 1,050,000 NGN (highest).

 |Benin City||603,000 NGN|

 A good and competitive compensation would range anywhere between 627,000 NGN and 721,000 NGN.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Deputy CFO in Nigeria is ranges from 508,000 NGN to 721,000 NGN.
+The base salary for a careers like Deputy CFO in Nigeria ranges from 508,000 NGN to 721,000 NGN.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023